Mikhail Tikhonravov

 Tikhonravov became part of the Reactive Scientific Research Institute (RNII) when GIRD and the Gas Dynamics Laboratory (GDL) merged in 1933.
-From 1938 Tikhonravov researched rocket engines with liquid fuel and developed rockets for the purpose of upper atmosphere layers’ research.
+From 1938 Tikhonravov researched rocket engines with liquid fuel and developed rockets for the purpose of upper atmosphere research.
 In the end of the 1930s, the development of rockets with liquid fuel was stopped and Tikhonravov concentrated on the development of the projectiles of the weapon system Katyusha rocket launcher.

 In 1946, he became deputy chief of NII-4 in the Academy of Artillery Science and developed Project VR-190.
 Tikhonravov in 1948 proposed a type of multistage rocket in which the engines would work in parallel (packet) in order to achieve a greater flight range.
-His announcement was met with ridicule and skepticism by his scientific colleagues because at that time, it was believed that 1000 km was the absolute limit for rocket range.
+His announcement was met with ridicule and skepticism by his scientific colleagues because at that time, it was believed that 1,000 km was the absolute limit for rocket range.
 In NII-4 he led a team of researchers that did important studies on packet rockets, satellite orbital motion, optimal pitch control programs for launching into orbit, reentry trajectories and heat shielding.
 This team designed Sputnik-3, Luna-1, Luna-3, Luna-4 and the early Venus and Mars probes.
 In 1956, Sergey Korolev had Tikhonravov and his team (including Mstislav Keldysh) transferred into his bureau, OKB-1.

-After the launch of Sputnik-1 and a satellite with an animal on board, Tikhonravov (along with a number of other scientists) received the Lenin award (1957).
+After the launch of Sputnik-1 and a satellite with a dog on board, Tikhonravov (along with a number of other scientists) received the Lenin award (1957).